-In an ideally-fair system, all flows would be able to send the same amount of traffic during the measured time of T =10 seconds.
+In an ideally-fair system, all flows would be able to send the same amount of traffic during the measured time of T = 10 seconds i.e. 208.333 packets.
 This intuitively suggests to define the unfairness based on the deviations between the number of packets sent by each flow and the average across all flows.
 Therefore, we define the unfairness as the variance of the cumulative number of packets sent by each flow during some time T.